Your Final Decision on Medicare Part B and the FEHB Program

 By now, you should realize that you have many options, each with advantages and disadvantages.
 Taking into account dollar costs only, there are five good sets of options.

-All of these options and the plans that save the most money within each option vary in detail that you can only assess after studying the brochure of several plans.
+All of these options and the plans that save the most money within each option vary in details that you can only assess after studying the brochure of several plans.
 All of them can provide most annuitants substantial annual savings.

 What you should generally not do is stay in a high premium FEHB plan to get the Part B wraparound benefit when you can join a less costly FEHB plan with an equally good wraparound benefit.
-If your medical costs are close to zero in a number of plans, in or out of network, why pay a higher rather in lower premium?
+If your medical costs are close to zero in a number of plans, in or out of network, why pay a higher rather than lower premium?
 Of course, there are always cases where even the most expensive combination provides a benefit essential to you.
 And differences in prescription drug formularies or cost sharing can make a seemingly more expensive option actually a less expensive option.
 So, there is no simple “one size fits all” answer.
 What you should do, regardless, is at least be aware of the dollar costs or gains of whatever decision you reach.

 We show the extra cost of enrolling in both an FEHB plan and Medicare Part B and show which plans are likely to cost you the least or save you the most by enrolling in Part B. We present the plans in national and local groups, and within each list the plans in order of the lowest cost for self only enrollment in both FEHB and Part B. Some plans cost very little extra for Part B, taking into account both premium and enhanced benefits.
 These are sometimes the plans that offer the best premium reimbursements, and sometimes not.
-The comparisons do not include estimates for the options involving enrollment in Medicare Advantage as your primary plan, but these are generally better buys than those shown, provided that you are willing to consider such a major change.